-The goal of this project is to develop, evaluate, and disseminate an online training for supervisors of young agricultural workers.
+The goal of this project is to develop, evaluate, and disseminate an online training for those who train, supervise or hire young agricultural workers.

 - Integrate safety, health promotion, and policies into an online training program for supervisors of young agricultural workers.